The Internet of Things (IoT) opens up endless possibilities for tech — both the good and the bad.

 Many corporate leaders are aware of the importance of cybersecurity.
 But not all of them are actually practising it in their businesses.

 Truth is, good cyber hygiene is not just one department’s concern but the entire organisation’s.

 All of your employees need to know the security threats they’re likely to face in the future.
 This includes how they work, how to identify them, and how to carry out the next steps upon getting them.

 Here are some basic guidelines you can teach your staff:

-Most people think a cyberattack won’t happen to them.
-When you’ve got clients and customers relying on you, you can’t afford to make that mistake.
+Most people make the mistake of thinking a cyberattack won’t happen to them.
+And when you’ve got clients and customers relying on you, you can’t afford to make this mistake.
 IoT can take your business to greater heights — but only if you put the right cybersecurity measures in place.

-Make sure to invest in a secure hosting provider that won’t compromise your business.
-Protect yourself and your clients from potential attacks.
+Make sure to be with a secure hosting provider that won’t compromise your business.